Potsdam Conference: Relationships among leaders

 While a United States Senator and later as Vice President, Truman had closely followed the Allied progress of the war.
 George Lenczowski noted that "despite the contrast between his relatively modest background and the international glamour of his aristocratic predecessor, [Truman] had the courage and resolution to reverse the policy that appeared to him naive and dangerous," which was "in contrast to the immediate, often ad hoc moves and solutions dictated by the demands of the war."
 With the end of the war, the priority of Allied unity was replaced by the challenge of the relationship between the two emerging superpowers.
 Both leading powers continued to portray a cordial relationship to the public, but suspicion and distrust lingered between them.
 Despite this, on 17 July, the first day of the conference, Truman noted "I can deal with Stalin.
 He is honest — but smart as hell."

 Truman was much more suspicious of the Soviets than Roosevelt had been and became increasingly suspicious of Stalin's intentions.
 Truman and his advisers saw Soviet actions in Eastern Europe as aggressive expansionism, which was incompatible with the agreements committed to by Stalin at Yalta in February.
 In addition, Truman became aware of possible complications elsewhere after Stalin had objected to Churchill's proposal for an Allied withdrawal from Iran ahead of the schedule that had been agreed at the Tehran Conference.
-The Potsdam Conference was the only time that Truman met Stalin in person.Nash, Gary B. "The Troublesome Polish Question."
-The American People: Creating a Nation and a Society.
-New York: Pearson Longman, 2008.
-Print.
+The Potsdam Conference was the only time that Truman met Stalin in person.

 At the Yalta Conference, France was granted an occupation zone within Germany.
 France was a participant in the Berlin Declaration and was to be an equal member of the Allied Control Council.
-Nevertheless, at the insistence of the Americans, Charles de Gaulle was not invited to Potsdam, just as he had been denied representation at Yalta for fear that he would reopen the Yalta decisions.
+Nevertheless, at the insistence of the Americans, Charles de Gaulle was not invited to Potsdam — just as he had been denied representation at Yalta — for fear that he would reopen the Yalta decisions.
 De Gaulle thus felt a diplomatic slight, which became a cause of deep and lasting resentment for him.
 Other reasons for the omission included the longstanding personal mutual antagonism between Roosevelt and de Gaulle, ongoing disputes over the French and American occupation zones, and the anticipated conflicts of interest over French Indochina.
 It also reflected the judgement of the British and the Americans that French aims, with respect to many items on the conference's agenda, were likely to contradict agreed-upon Anglo-American objectives.